curicmc/Squid-Game_Game-5-Simulation/README.md

 I also wanted to find out how the numbers of winners will change depending on the amount of players and length of the bridge.

+My findings are that the show's # of winners, 3, was below the average of ~7 winners, for the amount of players and bridge length if everyone had crossed normally in order and within the time limit.

 -------------

 Test output for 16 players with a bridge length of 18, run 10,000 times: